youngbryanyu/simple-app-config/README.md

 - `configOptions?`: An optional configuration object
   - `force?`: optional `boolean` indicating whether or not to force simple-app-config to re-configure

+#### Return Value
+This function does not return a value

+#### Errors Thrown
+- `UndefinedEnvVarError`: Thrown if your configuration file references an invalid environment variable.
+- `UnsupportedTypeError`: Thrown if you attempt to convert an environment variable referenced in your configuration file to a non-supported type (not a type mentioned).
+- `TypeConversionError`: Thrown if if you attempt converting an environment variable that is formatted badly and/or cannot be converted to the desired target type.

 #### Example
 ```typescript
 import Config from 'simple-app-config';   // will automatically perfor all configuration setup upon the first import